 Why do Brave-rewards suck?

 The user does not have any way of choosing how much to give the Brave team.
 I can not choose 10% or 0% it is locked to 30%, they take a cut for every single ad I see.
 This is opt-in, but obviously you can deduct they ‘want you to say yes’ and keep nagging you.

 But Brave fights against Goolag

 Brave, unlike Firefox blocks Google’s, Facebook’s and other major advertising networks, this is a big brain move & allows them to promote their own BAT ads without worrying about other competing ad networks.
 I don’t know if this is ethical or not, but it’s better than Firefox which just serves as a puppet for Google.

-Again, when you have a paying customer (the advertiser) - making a privacy-first browser isn’t your main goal, it’s a side effect of what they truely want to achive. i.e. push BAT to more users and block competing ad-networks.
+Again, when you have a paying customer (the advertiser) - making a privacy-first browser isn’t your main goal, it’s a side effect of what they truly want to achieve. i.e. push BAT to more users and block competing ad-networks.
 (Google’s/Facebook’s/Microsoft’s)

 These slides are from their website and just look at the contrast between the homepage for normal users and the ad-investors page 👀

 So: Use Firefox?